maykinmedia/objects-api/docs/admin/authorization.rst

     :alt: Fill in the form and click on "save" button

-Fill in the form with the information about the Objecttypes API and put the Objecttypes API created in the :ref:`api_authentication` section of this document into "Header value" field.
+Fill in the form with the information about the Objecttypes API and put the Objecttypes API created in the :ref:`admin_authentication` section of this document into "Header value" field.
 If you use NLX you can configure it in the "NLX url" field.
 After the form is submitted the Objects API can access the Objecttypes API since it now has a security token for it.